spm/spm-docs/docs/reference/annotated_bibliography.md

 Friston et al. [5] characterise the evoked hemodynamic response using Volterra kernels.
 This allows for nonlinear components of the response to be modelled, such as the saturation of responses at high presentation rates.
 The linear models described above may be viewed as a first order approximation to this nonlinear model.

-In [6], the authors consider stochastic experimental designs where an event (eg. a stimulus) has a certain probability of occuring at any given time point.
+In [6], the authors consider stochastic experimental designs where an event (eg. a stimulus) has a certain probability of occurring at any given time point.
 This is to be contrasted with deterministic designs in which the timing of events is fixed.
 They then make the distinction between stationary stochastic designs where the probability is fixed and nonstationary designs where this probability may vary over time.
 They conclude that block designs are generally the most efficient for detecting differential responses, whereas designs including null events are the most efficient for detecting transient responses.

 In [7], Hopfinger et al. looked at the sensitivity of event-related fMRI analyses to voxel size, spatial and temporal smoothing parameters and the basis set used to characterise the HRF.